lxysl/xiaoyu-liu.github.io/_pages/about.md

 *Project Leader*

 * In the process of aero-engine blade machining, use CatBoost to predict a reasonable initial value of the knife size, then use LLM to automate the tool screening process until it passes the system simulation test, avoiding the tedious steps of manual trial and error.

+* Design and develop a natural language interactive agent-based machining process control system, which operates serialized process objects through an LLM and realizes the fine adjustment of process flow and parameters.

 * Cooperate with [JITRI - Jiangsu Industrial Technology Research Institute](https://cn.linkedin.com/company/jitri).